10+ YouTube Tips And Tricks – Mindset, Titles, Description, Tags

 Make good content, do proper research, learn detailed knowledge about your niche topics, so that you can tell something in your videos that others want to know and where you can add value to your videos.
 If you’re into entertainment, practice your gags, storytelling techniques, learn to tell stories instead of limericks, etc. Improve your quality, start with the audio, work on the picture quality, improve your editing techniques, learn what a hook is, etc.

-If you make good, interesting content, people will watch longer, and any viewer who watches a large portion of your video, instead of just the first 5% and then again because the video bores them, makes sure that the YT AI learns that your video is interesting, or funny or whatever.
+If you make good, interesting content, people will watch longer, and any viewer who watches a large portion of your video, instead of just the first 5% and then again because the video bores them, make sure that the YT AI learns that your video is interesting, or funny or whatever.

 Good content makes people watch longer and this improves your “Watchtime per Impression” ratio and this is the most important factor in the statistics anyway, the better you get here the more YT will promote your videos, top channels reach 50+% audience retention at 10+% CTR and at such values the miracle of the suggested video effect starts, this can make your channel “explode”.

 A good “Watchtime per Impression” ratio allows you to rank before large channels, here is the chance for small channels.
-It doesn’t depend on the amount of viewers, but on the relation of these values to each other, look at Youtube Studio Beta -> Analysis data -> Reach viewers.
+It doesn’t depend on the number of viewers, but on the relation of these values to each other, look at Youtube Studio Beta -> Analysis data -> Reach viewers.
 Absolutely powerful this part, if you manage to get good values there.

 Social marketing in the niche: